Tadesse-Destaw/tadesse-destaw.github.io/_pages/about.md

 <div class="csc-header csc-header-n1">
 <ul>
-<li>Successfully conducted the "Summer School for Women in AI and Data Science" at <a href="https://www.aastu.edu.et/">AASTU</a>: <a  href= "https://medium.com/@seidymam/summer-school-for-women-in-ai-and-data-science-a56e847156d9">  Summer School for Women in AI and Data Science </a></li>
+<li>Successfully conducted with others the "Summer School for Women in AI and Data Science" at <a href="https://www.aastu.edu.et/">AASTU</a>: <a  href= "https://medium.com/@seidymam/summer-school-for-women-in-ai-and-data-science-a56e847156d9">  Summer School for Women in AI and Data Science </a></li>
 <li>Paper accepted at LREC-COLING 2024, <a  href= "https://arxiv.org/abs/2403.13737">  EthioLLM: Multilingual Large Language Models for Ethiopian Languages with Task Evaluation</a></li>
 <li>Paper accepted at AfricaNLP 2024 Workshop, ICLR 2024,<a  href= "https://arxiv.org/abs/2402.08015"> Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets </a></li>
 </ul>